 ExtendedControls - Power Control On Steroids

 Do you like Android’s native Power Control widget?
 Are you unable to go through the day without using it more times than you can count?
 Do you wish it had a few more buttons (for things like Airplane Mode, or a flashlight) and that they could all fit in one row?
-Then you’ll probably be very interested in ExtendedControls—an app which takes the wonderful idea that is the Power Control widget, and turns it into a supercharged multi-tool.

 Last night, Samsung officially announced their Galaxy S smartphone family at a swank New York City party after several weeks of blurrycam shots, spec sheets and rumors.
 Spanning all four major US carriers - Sprint, Verizon, AT&T and T-Mobile - the Galaxy S flavors stand to be a surging juggernaut in the HTC dominated Android world.